-What is the typical format for a cancellation or transfer action in court litigation (domains registered in either a ccTLD or a gTLD) and through ADR (ccTLD only)?
+13 What is the typical format for a cancellation or transfer action in court litigation (domains registered in either a ccTLD or a gTLD) and through ADR (ccTLD only)?

-ADR, such as UDRP or URS, does not apply to .ru ccTLD infringement matters.
-Thus domain name cancellations or transfers - in the case of disputes - are usually achieved based on an established IP infringement or unfair competition court decision.
+Alternative Dispute Resolution (ADR), such as the Uniform Domain Name Dispute Resolution Policy (UDRP) or the Uniform Rapid Suspension System (URS), does not apply to .ru ccTLDs and related infringement matters.
+Thus, domain name cancellations or transfers - in the case of disputes - are usually achieved based on the effective intellectual property (IP) infringement or unfair competition court decision.

-In this regard, the forum will be either:
+In this regard, the forum will be a commercial court.